 But that might come at the cost of having to replace the whole system outright.
 If your client wants a new feature, they’ll need an entirely new system instead of simply using other software with a proprietary access control system.

 To provide the best access control experience for your property owners, managers and residents, you should choose a system that combines the best strengths of both proprietary and open access control systems: a hybrid system.

 A hybrid access control system takes traits from both proprietary and open access control systems.
 Hybrid systems create a more convenient and comprehensive experience for property residents, managers, and staff.

-The best hybrid access control systems will run proprietary software on proprietary hardware.
-But they’ll also follow open access principles by supporting third-party integrations and cloud-based administration.
+The best hybrid access control systems run proprietary software on proprietary hardware.
+But they also follow open access principles by supporting third-party integrations and cloud-based management.
 This is the best option.
 You’ll enjoy the flexibility of an open access control system while maintaining the control and consistency that come with proprietary access.